|Home > Help Topics >Membership & account>Rules & policies>Tax policy|

 If you are selling on eBay as a business, we strongly recommend seeking professional advice about your tax obligations.

 You're required by law to declare and pay taxes on income you've earned from your eBay sales.
-For tax advice about your eBay earnings, we recommend consulting a tax professional and reviewing tax regulations for the jurisdictions where you are doing business.
+For tax advice about your eBay earnings, we recommend consulting a tax professional and reviewing tax regulations.

 Taxes on eBay fees

 If a Goods and Services Tax (GST), Value Added Tax (VAT) or similar consumption tax applies in your country of residence, eBay will add the tax as a separate charge on your seller invoice or include the tax in our fees as noted for each jurisdiction where eBay is required to collect such taxes.

 Please ensure that your registration details are accurate, so that your address is up to date.